 The Five Elements

-- Concept: The Five Elements, namely Wood, Fire, Earth, Metal, and Water, are the basic elements that ancient Chinese people believed constituted the universe.
-These elements interact with and restrain each other, forming a complex and balanced system.
+Concept: The Five Elements—Wood, Fire, Earth, Metal, and Water—are the fundamental components ancient Chinese scholars believed formed the universe.
+These elements interact and counterbalance one another, creating a dynamic, interconnected system of balance.

 -